dtaht/blog-cerowrt/content/post/all_up_testing.md

-exploration of all the alternatives, led to a blinding flash of insight on Eric Dumazet's part that a modification to DRR would solve most of the problems we'd hit by using per packet fairness schemes such as SFQ
+exploration of all the alternatives, led to a blinding flash of insight on Eric Dumazet's part that a modification to DRR would solve most of the problems we'd hit by using per packet fairness schemes such as SFQ.

 everyone else - including me! - was so blindsided by this that it took months to internalize, and begin to isolate what new problems were exposed